 1. Aktiengesellschaft (AG)

 This structure offers a combination of the advantages of a corporate structure with limited obligations and the flexibility of a partnership with tax benefits for all partners.
+Under this, at least one founder is required.
+He/She can be a Swiss citizen or a foreigner and can be an individual or a legal entity.

 2. Private LLC

 Here, the liability of the shareholders is directly proportional to the contribution to the initial capital, thus protecting private assets in the company's insolvency.
+A Private LLC in Switzerland requires at least one shareholders and director, whereby these may be the same person.

 An offshore trust is set up when assets are transferred to an administrator.
 The administrator becomes the legal owner and is responsible for managing the assets and distributing them to the trust’s beneficiaries in accordance with the terms of the deed of the trust.